 Dajani is former Vice President of Middle East and North Africa at Internews, an international non-profit organization whose mission is to empower local media worldwide to give people the news and information they need, the ability to connect and the means to make their voices heard.

-Prior to this, Dajani was Vice President of International News at Link TV where he co-created Mosaic: World News from the Middle East, winner of the prestigious Peabody Award .
-Since 2001, he has produced more than 2,000 installments of Mosaic.
+Prior to this, Dajani was Vice President of International News at Link TV where he co-created and produced more than 2,000 installments of Mosaic: World News from the Middle East, winner of the prestigious Peabody Award .
 In 2006, Dajani launched The Mosaic Intelligence Report, a monthly newsletter and MIR weekly video alerts, adding more in-depth and below the radar Middle East news analysis to Mosaic.

 Dajani has produced and directed several television productions, including Occupied Minds, a documentary shedding light on the Palestinian-Israeli conflict, and Who Speaks for Islam?, both of which aired on Link TV and PBS stations.

 To Contact Me Click On Image or JD@JamalDajani.com www.twitter.com/jamaldajani

 Dajani is a frequent guest on several national and international media broadcast networks and has published numerous articles on the Middle East in many print and electronic media outlets including The Huffington Post.
 He contributes regularly to the Listening Post on Al Jazeera English.

 Dajani is a board member of New America Media, the largest collaboration of ethnic news organizations in the U.S. He served under Mayor Gavin Newsom on the San Francisco Human Rights Commission (2009-2011).
 Prior to this, he served on the Immigrant Rights Commission (2005-2009) where he was the first Arab-American to be elected chair in 2008.
 He also served for two years (2003-2004) as President of the Arab Cultural & Community Center in San Francisco.